Will Credit Card Companies Lower Your Interest Rate if You Ask?

 The Takeaway

 It is possible (but not guaranteed) to get your credit card company to lower the interest rate on your credit card if you ask.
 When speaking to a representative, be courteous, come armed with information about prevailing interest rates and other offers, and ask to speak to a supervisor if necessary.
-A lower APR on your credit card can save you a lot of money if you carry a balance, so it can be worth the time and effort.
+A lower APR on your credit card could save you a lot of money if you carry a balance, so it can be worth the time and effort.

 FAQ